 Nothing can raise my dander quicker than for things to be scattered across the floor and I can’t roll through a room without having to move item after item.
 It hinders me from getting to my destination.
 So it is with life.
 God has a course that He has set for me and for some reason that I know not, paralysis and living in a wheelchair is part of that course.
 He has given and will continue to give me the grace that I need to live within that bond.
 However, the things I bind myself up with and scatter across the floor of my life are not from God – they are from me.
 These can greatly hinder me from a smooth trip to my destination.
 What are some of these bonds?
 A negative attitude, a victim mentality, a sour disposition, a questioning spirit and a complaining heart.
 You see, this wheelchair is not what has me bound.
 It is not my cross that I have to carry.
 The thing that will bind me and the cross that I have to bear daily is Alicia Reagan.
 She is the one that I have to deal with the most – more than the many facets and difficulties of paralysis.
 She is the one that will either give God the glory for her life, or give in to the temptations of Satan and ruin God’s plan.

 I was diagnosed with Transverse Myelitis after going to a neuroimmunologist at Ohio State University.
 My spinal cord was damaged at the C5-C7 vertebrae level.
 TM is a virus that attacks your spinal cord and the inflammation damages your spinal cord just as a bone fragment from a broken neck or back would do.
-It is a bad day in history, but I have been stable for over 6 years and they feel that this is not progressive.
-I have regained a little movement in my hips and can move a toe on a good day but still have no feeling.
-My arms got stronger and my hands work fine unless I get really tired.
+It is a bad day in history, but I have been stable for over 9 years and they feel that this is not progressive.
+I can move a toe on a good day but still have no feeling or other movement from my upper ribs down.
+My arms and hands got stronger and work pretty good – they just wear out quickly especially when I am tired.
 I do not know if I will ever walk again physically but I know that He is with me and even though the outward man may perish, the inward man can be renewed day by day!

 My prayer is to not doubt in the dark what I have known to be true in the light.
 My prayer is to continue to trust the Shepherd that has so lovingly carried our family through some very dark shadows.
 My prayer is to allow the fears of the unknown that I sometimes feel to be the fuse that will ignite an explosion of faith.
 My prayer for all of us is to stay faithful and look forward to the day that He will say “Well done!”